Can EU keep Navalny safe as he 'defies' Putin?

 Borrell's spokesman noted that last year's Navalny chemical-weapons attack had had a "negative impact on our relations".

-But when asked how Navalny's fate might influence EU-Russia ties in future, the Russian diplomat said: "Sorry, we don't speculate".
+But when asked how Navalny's fate might influence EU-Russia ties in future, Chizhov's spokesman said: "Sorry, we don't speculate".